 I have no recollection how we got Fifi boxed in that afternoon.
 It was raining lightly and as the raindrops dews splattered gently besides the drain furrow, moistening the soil and collecting into streams around us to flowing into the furrow where our tussle was underway as our figures wrestled that of Fifi.
 Three against one.
-The power of memory is able to jolt scenes into stark relief without their sources except the impressions left behind by byways that lead us there time and again for a lifetime.
+The power of memory is able to jolt scenes into stark relief without their sources except the impressions left behind by byways that lead us there time and time again for a lifetime.

 Balanced by our senses the scenes are enacted whenever an expected trigger peers at us.
 I am led towards one of my own stark relieved memorabilian scenes by something higher than a peering trigger; perhaps a looming jolter.
 I am led here, to the Fifi episode by loss.
 Fifi the bully was brought down that wet afternoon by Bok our cousin brother, Bok our blood brother, Bok our inevitable mentor.
 Dare to touch us and the short, stout and fierce Bok with a southpaw hook would come on you relentlessly until you are settled.
 That’s the pride that gushed through our stick bodies that afternoon when we were done with Fifi and the rays of a dying sun rimly tore the grey curtained clouds as the blanket of dusk gently wrapped Ga-Rankuwa bidding that day goodbye.